-The galouti kabab is made with a tenderising agent – raw papaya – whose active ingredient breaks down the fibres of the meat.
-Because of this, there is no real requirement to have fat added to the mixture, and so, it takes far less fat than the kakori.
-To mask the taste of the softener, galouti kababs are typically spicier, and yellow chili as well as long pepper (pipli) are used together with other spices.
-Galouti kababs are formed into patties and cooked on a utensil called a mahi tawa.
+The Galouti Kabab is made with a tenderising agent – raw papaya – whose active ingredient breaks down the fibres of the meat.
+Because of this, there is no real requirement to have fat added to the mixture, and so, it takes far less fat than the Kakori.
+To mask the taste of the softener, Galouti Kababs are typically spicier, and yellow chilli as well as long pepper (pipli) are used together with other spices.
+Galouti kababs are formed into patties and cooked on a utensil called a Mahi Tawa.

 Oh, and we almost forgot.
 There is one more similarity - nobody can eat just one!